Oil and Gas Financing through the Nigerian Content Intervention (NCI) Fund.

 - To attract investment capital into the sector and boost the contribution of the sector to Nigeria’s economic growth.

-The funds will be accessible to contributors to the NCDF as well as community contractors of any of the oil-producing communities.
+The Nigerian Content Intervention Fund will be accessible to contributors to the NCDF as well as community contractors of any of the oil-producing communities.

-The fund will boost local content participation in the Oil and Gas Industry by promoting the production and utilization of locally manufactured goods and services in the Nigerian oil and gas industry.
+The Nigerian Content Intervention Fund will boost local content participation in the Oil and Gas Industry by promoting the production and utilization of locally manufactured goods and services in the Nigerian oil and gas industry.
 It will also address the persistent funding challenges that have hindered the capacity and growth of local service providers in oil and gas industry and spur productivity and job creation in the oil and gas industry.

 It was stated that an applicant cannot have two different loans running simultaneously.